varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-4-labs/lab-13d/README.md

 1. __Duration__ (10 minutes): Break up into teams and implement the `entropy` method in `Compute.jl`.
 The `entropy` method computes the entropy of the lattice for different values of `T`.

 #### Advanced:
-1. __Duration__ (10 minutes): Break up into teams and modify the `runme.jl` script to compute an array of entropy values for each `0,...,T`.
+1. __Duration__ (10 minutes): Break up into teams and modify the `runme.jl` script to compute an array of entropy values for each `T = 30`.
 Plot the entropy array as a function of `T`, i.e., `T` on the horizontal axis and entropy on the vertical axis.